caiks/WBOT02/README.md

 Of course, having a low *likelihood*, by the measure given above, does not mean that a *slice's fud* is *unlikely* - the representations still show the areas of light and dark to some degree - but only that the *slice* has perhaps less potential for future *model* than *on-diagonal slices*.

 We may wonder why a small shift to the focus pushes us off the *diagonal*.
 The reason is probably that the place where we stopped is in the opening sequence of the Fireman Sam episodes, at least in the first series, so the *events* obtained are duplicated ten or so times.
 In addition, the scene pauses briefly while Sam looks at himself in the mirror, increasing the number of identical *events*.
 The frames that we have manually selected just a few pixels away from the fixed point of (0.5,0.5) are unlikely to have occurred at any other time during the two hours of running, and so their *slices* consist of just a few similar, but not identical, *events*.
-The smaller *counts* decrease the chance of the *slices* being on the *diagonal*.
+The smaller *counts* decrease the chances of the *slices* being on the *diagonal*.
 Although the scenes are only slightly translated, the *events* are completely different.
 This is because there is no notion of locality or convolution in the *substrate* - the 'distance' between any two *variables* has no meaning except to our eyes.

 This reminds us of the vastness of the *volume* of the *substrate* compared to the compute resources available - we will have to manage the focus to go to exactly the same few hotspots relative to common scenes such as, say, faces or hands.
 We will also have to find the correct scale so that the object in question is always seen such that the *alignments* are maximised.
 That is, we must adjust for the  perspectival projection of a three dimensional object onto a plane.
 By scanning the image or searching the *slice* topology for the most *likely* foci and scales, we can accelerate *model* growth.
 The aim of the remaining `actor001` *models* is to examine the difference between fixed points of view and randomised points of view, for various scales, before we go on to consider *likelihood* based searches in `actor002`.